It’s

 unwitting minions of man in the homogenization of the world’s vegetation.

-The
+The “Texas Native

-a small area of woods.
-Hackberries are
+through a small area of woods.

-the most common tree on both sides of the boardwalk, but at the north entrance
+Hackberries are the most common tree on both sides of the boardwalk, but

-are large bois d’arcs –– and large trees of American elm, pecan, cedar elm,
+at the north entrance are large bois d’arcs –– and large trees of American elm,

-are scattered but easily found along the short walk.
-Small individuals of various other species have been planted and
+Eve’s necklace, are scattered but easily found along the short walk.
+Small individuals of various other species

-boardwalk, thickets of privets and cherry laurel have been left uncleared to
+west side of the boardwalk, thickets of privets and cherry laurel have been

-removed.
-Among the woody weeds on the
+been removed.
+Among the woody weeds on

-west, one can even find nandina, which is becoming a serious and damaging
+the west, one can even find nandina, which is becoming a serious and damaging

 invader inside forests across the eastern USA.